 - (1) The financial statements presented in audit reports shall be prepared from the agency's books of record and contain amounts rounded to the nearest dollar. - (2) The financial statements are the responsibility of the agency.
-The agency shall maintain adequate accounting records, prepare financial statements in accordance with accounting principles generally accepted in the United States of America, and provide complete, accurate, and timely information to the IPA as requested to meet the audit report due date imposed in Subsection A of Section 2.2.2.9 NMAC. - (3) If there are differences between the financial statements and the books, the IPA shall provide to the agency the adjusting journal entries and the supporting documentation that reconciles the financial statements in the audit report to the books. - (4) If the IPA prepared the financial statements for management's review and approval, including documenting independence safeguards as required by GAGAS 3.59, the fact that the auditor prepared the financial statements shall be disclosed on the exit conference page of the audit report.
-If the IPA prepared the financial statements, the auditor shall determine whether an audit finding shall be reported in accordance with AU-C 265.
+The agency shall maintain adequate accounting records, prepare financial statements in accordance with accounting principles generally accepted in the United States of America, and provide complete, accurate, and timely information to the IPA as requested to meet the audit report due date imposed in Subsection A of [Section] 2.2.2.9 NMAC. - (3) If there are differences between the financial statements and the books, the IPA shall provide to the agency the adjusting journal entries and the supporting documentation that reconciles the financial statements in the audit report to the books. - (4) If the IPA prepared the financial statements [for management's review and approval, including documenting independence safeguards as required by GAGAS 3.59] in their entirety from the client-provided trial balance or underlying accounting records the IPA should conclude significant threats to independence exist.
+Workpapers shall include the IPA's documentation of threats and safeguards in accordance with GAGAS.
+GAGAS Figure 2 "Independence considerations for preparing accounting records and financial statements" may be a useful tool to assist with GAGAS compliance.
+The fact that the auditor prepared the financial statements from the client-provided trial balance or underlying records shall be disclosed on the exit conference page of the audit report.
+[If the IPA prepared the financial statements, the auditor shall determine whether an audit finding shall be reported in accordance with AU C 265.]
+IPAs shall not prepare financial statements from the client-provided trial balance or underlying records if preparation of the financial statements would impair independence.